 The north and south lighthouses (commissioned in 1892) were built by the Stevenson family.
 The South Light was Scotland’s last manned lighthouse, ‘closing in 1998’, marking the end of over 200 years of lighthouse keeping.

-The Good Shepherd IV The island has a population of around 60, but in the mid-19th century was home to 380 folk.
+The island has a population of around 60, but in the mid-19th century was home to 380 folk.
 There’s a shop, post office, primary school and two churches.
-Community events are popular with football games on the pitch by the South Light, dances at the community hall and music nights at the Bird Observatory all well supported.
-Visitors are welcome to join in these and all island events.
+Community gatherings are popular with events at the hall well supported.
+You can even try your hand at golf on the course near the South Light.
+Visitors are welcome to join in all island events.

 The ferry (Good Shepherd IV) sails from Grutness, near Sumburgh Airport.
 Bookings to 01595 760363; ferry information 01595 743978 (www.shetland.gov.uk/ferries).